 But, if you want downtime to enjoy the pool or explore the city and cool natural sites around it, three to four days would be the optimal amount of time to experience Vegas.

-I’d just advise not hanging out on the Strip, in casinos, or at pool parties the ENTIRE time—the throbbing music, artificial lights, and kooky characters milling around can get to be a bit of a sensory overload after a while!
+I’d just advise not hanging out on the Strip, in casinos, or at pool parties the ENTIRE time.
+I’m usually ready to be done with that side of Vegas after about two days!

 Can you visit Vegas on a budget?